JAlcocerT/JAlcocerT/content/blog/entrep-podcast.md

 Because astro SSG and CSR are so cool.

-Why not...Creating a DIY podcast platform.
+Why not...Creating a DIY podcast platform?

 **Intro**